Curious about spam emails and how to stop them?

 - They can use email address extractor software to harvest email addresses by looking for email IDs published on websites or social media channels.

-- A company that to which you have subscribed may have sold your email addresses to a spammer.
+- A company that to which you have subscribed may have sold your email addresses to without your knowledge.

-- You’re one of many victims in a mass data leak, and a spammer stole your email address from that information supply.
+- You’re one of many victims in a mass data leak, and a your email address was taken from that information supply.

 - Your email address was stolen from a colleague’s or friend’s contact or email list.

-Here are three reasons why unwanted spam emails are bad for you:
+Here are three reasons why unwanted emails are bad for you:

 1. They Clutter Your Inbox